thedougco/responsive.ly/_posts/2013-04-15-RWD_summit.md

 ###Buy Now, It’s Tomorrow
 If you have the time and the budget I suggest you [head on over to the RWD Summit site and buy yourself a ticket](http://environmentsforhumans.com/2013/responsive-web-design-summit/#.UWyPN4Luf5p).
 You can purchase by the day or choose to attend  the entire three-day extravaganza.

 Unfortunately, my own professional development time is at capacity for the year.
-I recently spent three days at [An Event Apart Seattle 2013](http://aneventapart.com/event/seattle-2013), and I'm already slated to speak at [The Web Conference at Penn State](http://webconference.psu.edu/) and attend several other .edu conferences, so I have to skip this one.
+I recently spent three days at [An Event Apart Seattle 2013](http://aneventapart.com/event/seattle-2013), I'm already slated to speak at [The Web Conference at Penn State](http://webconference.psu.edu/) and attend several other .edu conferences, so I have to skip this one.